NoMoreSugar/iwritelists/README.md

     git clone https://github.com/NoMoreSugar/iwritelists-basicbot
     cd iwritelists-basicbot

-## settings.json
+### settings.json

 settings.json is the configuration for IWriteLists.
 You can use settings.json.example to create a new settings.json.
 The most important properties are the "username" and "password" fields, which are necessary to actually log on.

-You can also set these fields with environment variables IWRITELISTS_STEAM_USER and IWRITELISTS_STEAM_PASS (although it isn't at all recommended).
+You can also set these fields with environment variables ``IWRITELISTS_STEAM_USER`` and ``IWRITELISTS_STEAM_PASS`` (although it isn't at all recommended).

+### Permissions

+To restrict access of (mainly) administrative commands, IWriteLists has a built-in permissions system.
+This data is stored in ``permissions.json``.
+It is recommended that you set these up once you install IWriteLists.

+The default (and usually expected) ranks are:

+- ``superadmin``: Has access to literally everything.
+This should be limited to the bot owner ONLY.
+- ``admin``: Has access to most things, excluding certain administration functions such as modifying permissions or starting/stopping the bot.
+- ``moderator``: Has access to moderation functions only (ban, etc.)
+- ``user``: Automatically set by IWriteLists to any user the bot is friends with.
+This should be limited to commands that don't affect other user(s).

+If the permissions.json file is not set up, any non-user-level commands will be rejected.

 ## Writing Plugins